bbauska/JS-Eloquent/README.md

 This behavior helps prevent accidental interference between functions.
 If all variables were shared by the whole program, it'd take a lot of effort to make sure no name is ever used for two different purposes.
-And if you *did* reuse a variable name, you might see strange effects from unrelated code messing with the value of your variable.
+And if you <i>did</i> reuse a variable name, you might see strange effects from unrelated code messing with the value of your variable.
 By treating function-local variables as existing only within the function, the language makes it possible to read and understand functions as small